 Turning thirty was bad.
 Turning thirty-three was worse.
 Not having college students think I was “one of them” at a restaurant at my alma mater after a recent football game was the Grand Poobah of all things awful.

 The combination of having a stressful career, spending years laying in the Florida sun after dousing myself with baby oil, and drinking five cups of coffee a day has taken a toll on my skin.
 I’ve resisted Botox, mainly because of an irrational fear of needles triggered by a bad vaccination experience when I was four years old.
 There’s nothing wrong with wanting to look great and feel great.
 So if getting Botox is something that’s of interest to you, feel free to go down that route.
+But be sure to do your research into finding the right person for the job.
+It can be tempting to go for the cheaper option, but if you have found specialits who offer botox in nyc, it may be in your best interest to go down this route, especially if you read positive reviews from someone you are interested in visiting for this procedure.
+We all want to save money but not at the expense of potentially having to spend even more if something was to go wrong.

 I’ve also resisted Botox because “old lady face” beats “crazy lady face” any day of the week, and a bad Botox job can be spotted a million miles away.
 In an effort to postpone resorting to the knife or the needle, I reached out to my long-time girlfriend, Dana Hess, who is a Physician’s Assistant at a Tampa dermatology practice.
 Dana and I met in college when I was assigned as her recruitment counselor when she was participating in sorority rush at the University of Florida.
 We’ve stayed friends ever since, and she was kind enough to give me skin advice after I had my second baby and was ready to tackle pre-pregnancy skin problems.
 Here’s her input on how to have gorgeous skin without breaking the bank: